MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 NumPy algorithms are typically 10-100 times faster than corresponding python functions and use less memory.

 Why does NumPy perform better?
 Well,
 1. Scale: NumPy performs computations on entire arrays without the need for python 'for' loops.
-It has the ability to break down a task into multiple fragments and process those fragments in parallel.
+It has the ability to break down a task into multiple fragments and process those fragments in parallel (at the same time).
 2. Memory: An array is a collection of same datatypes that are stored in contiguous memory locations, while a Python list is a collection of heterogeneous data types stored in distant memory locations.
 3. Numpy function are implemented in C language, which is faster.